pawarharsha474/Soln-Arc-AWS/README.md

 # Soln-Arc-AWS
-here practising solution architect of exampro
+practicals of  solution architect of exampro